-The Foster Care Coordinator plays a unique role in child welfare.
-You will wear many hats in this position and be responsible for some or all of the following: screening and assessing foster parents for licensure, managing compliance of administrative code, recruitment, retention and training of foster parents and placement support and consultation.
-We are here to support your efforts by providing you with quality learning opportunities to assist in your professional development and thereby benefiting the families you will be serving.
+The Foster Care Coordinator / Licensor plays a unique role in child welfare.
+You will wear many hats in this position and be responsible for some or all the following: screening and assessing foster parents for licensure; managing compliance of administrative code; recruitment, retention, and training of foster parents; and placement support and consultation.
+We are here to support your efforts by providing you with quality learning opportunities to assist in your professional development.

 Just as your role in the child welfare system is unique, so is your access to training opportunities and resources to support your ongoing professional development.
-The WCWPDS is a part of the training collaborative to offer Foster Care Coordinators an array of training topics and professional support.
-WCWPDS-Madison and WCWPDS-Milwaukee offices partner with the Wisconsin Department of Children and Families (DCF) and The Coalition for Children and Families to develop and provide caseworker, Foster Care Coordinator, and caregiver training across the state.
+The WCWPDS is a part of the training collaborative that offers Foster Care Coordinators an array of training topics and professional support.
+The WCWPDS-Madison and WCWPDS-Milwaukee offices partner with the Department of Children and Families (DCF) to develop and deliver all required training for child welfare professionals, supervisors, and foster parents as well as offer technical assistance to county and tribal child welfare agencies.
+Additionally, WCWPDS collaborate with the Coalition for Children, Youth & Families to offer ongoing training topics to Foster Care Coordinators and foster parents.

 In addition to the required “SAFE Structured Analysis Family Evaluation Training” for new licensors, the following learning opportunities offered through WCWPDS are recommended to support the many responsibilities of the Foster Care Coordinator role.